SUV Rollover FAQ

 What dangers do consumers need to be aware of?

 Understanding the risks involved in driving a sport utility vehicle may help prevent unnecessary SUV rollover accidents.
 A high center of gravity and a narrow wheel track make SUVs top heavy.
 Another danger that consumers need to be aware of is that more weight increases the chances of a rollover accident.
 Be careful not to over load your SUV.
-Consumers also need to be aware that family vehicles do not contain the roll bars.
+Our Atlanta attorneys also want consumers to be aware that family vehicles do not contain the roll bars.

 What does the NHTSA'S rollover resistance rating mean?